AlexanderKrutov/DataTables.Queryable/README.md

 Need more info?
 [Welcome to the wiki](https://github.com/AlexanderKrutov/DataTables.Queryable/wiki/).

 ## How it works?
-1. DataTables.Queryable parses incoming Http request and extracts related parameters (search text, columns ordering info, page number and number of records per page and etc.);
+1. DataTables.Queryable parses data from an incoming Http request and extracts related parameters (search text, columns ordering info, page number and number of records per page and etc.);
 1. Dynamically builds an expression tree from the request parameters and information about model type `T` using reflection;
 1. Filters provided `IQueryable<T>` with the expression tree.
+1. Returns query result as a `PagedList<T>` instance (collection of items that represents a single page of extracted data).

 Take a closer look [what happens inside](https://github.com/AlexanderKrutov/DataTables.Queryable/wiki/How-it-works/).